AdobeDocs/experience-manager-screens.en/help/user-guide/testing-pocs-pilots-rollouts.md

 >[!NOTE]
 >
 >Typical Sales cycles for Digital Signage deployment at scale can range from 9 through 18 months.
-There are many factors involved that affect the final time line, not the least of which is how the end-client measures success and how risk averse their business partners are when introducing a new solution.
+There are many factors involved that affect the final time line.
+Some of these factors include how the end-client measures success and how risk averse their business partners are when a new solution is introduced.

 For example, stakeholders for a digital signage program in a retail environment could include the following: